1857 – A Capitol Moving Day.

 Take a look at those early years when Old Capitol was the New Capitol.

 In November 1856, delegates from around the state of Iowa were elected to a third constitutional convention, with the assignment of revising the original constitution.
 Two other conventions had been held in Iowa City – the first in 1844 (an unsuccessful bid at statehood), and the second in 1846, which, as you know, resulted in statehood.
-In January 1857, this third constitutional convention gathered in Iowa City, meeting in the House Chamber (above), and over the next two months, hammered out a constitutional rewrite.
+On January 19, 1857, this third constitutional convention gathered in Iowa City, meeting in the House Chamber (above), and over the next two months, hammered out a constitutional rewrite.

 The Senate Chamber – Iowa CityTake an inside look at the Senate Chamber of Old Capitol here.